Here are 3 FAST ideas for teaching multi-digit multiplication. These interventions are easy and quick for busy teachers.

 Notice the sticky notes.
 Change them out for different numbers each day for frequent practice!
 You can make the problems as basic or challenging as your class needs.

-Use Posters and anchor charts like this daily or weekly for beginners, special education students, or all students who benefit from frequent review.
+Use Posters and anchor charts like this daily or weekly for beginners, special education students, or all students who benefit from a frequent review.

 A few last words . . .